Enriching the lives of children on the autism spectrum by using a demolition simulator – L A Moore Ltd

-Recognised as an innovation by the Scheme Monitor, the demolition simulator try-out sessions were held at Fairwater School in Cwmbran, where L A Moore Ltd was working for Willmott Dixon.
+The demolition simulator try-out sessions were held at Fairwater School in Cwmbran, where L A Moore Ltd was working for Willmott Dixon.

 The school has a specialist Language and Communication Base which supports children who have been diagnosed with ‘Autism Spectrum Disorder’.
 As part of Willmott Dixon’s “All Safe Week”, the company decided to involve the school and the special needs section in their programme of activities.

 Joe Ready of L A Moore Ltd is an NDTG trainer and it was the company’s decision to promote the demolition industry to as many students as possible, recognising that one day they may decide to join the construction industry.

 L A Moore’s Operations Manager, Patricia Schroeder said: